MarketplaceUX/devhub-redesign/README.md

 FirefoxMarketplaceDevPagesDesign
 ================================

-Design documentation for the Firefox Marketplace
+Design documentation for the Firefox Marketplace Developer Pages